And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 Stop.

-You know, but Leslie Stahl kind of failed to ask Donald Trump about the wave of hate crimes uh directed against him and Trump supporters.
+You know, but Leslie Stahl kind of failed to ask Donald Trump about the wave of hate crimes directed against him and Trump supporters, some hate speech, some actual physical violence that has been chronicled.

-She failed to ask about the wave of assassination threats Directed at Donald Trump and Mike Pence on Twitter.
+She failed to ask about the wave of assassination threats directed at Donald Trump and Mike Pence on Twitter.

-The entire the tire song is it.
+The entire song is it.

 I guess Leslie didn't hear about that one.